mcmikemn/update/README.md

 ## Usage
 1. Run as sudo: `sudo update`
-  a.
-Optionally, use an "f" switch to run `apt full-upgrade` (all upgradable packages) without prompts: `sudo update f`
+   1. Optionally, use an "f" switch to run `apt full-upgrade` (all upgradable packages) without prompts: `sudo update f`
-  b.
-Optionally, use a "u" switch to run `apt upgrade` (all upgradable packages) without prompts: `sudo update u`
+   2. Optionally, use a "u" switch to run `apt upgrade` (all upgradable packages) without prompts: `sudo update u`

 ##### From the script's "help":
 ```